yeshua453/website/docs/guides/python/packaging-app-for-distribution.md

 ## Splash screens

-You can cusomize splash screens for iOS, Android and web applications with images in `assets` directory of your Flet app.
+You can customize splash screens for iOS, Android and web applications with images in `assets` directory of your Flet app.

 If only `splash.png` or `icon.png` (or other supported format such as `.bmp`, `.jpg`, `.webp`) is provided it will be used as a source image to generate all splash screen.